CSE512-16S/a3-kylethayer-yhoonkim/README.md

 Color Translater presents the translation of colornames in different language through color map.
 Through the cycle of translating, we'd like users you to explore the color-colorname-language space!

 We collected the dataset from the Amazon Mechanical Turk during CSE510 course project.
-The dataset is composed of columns like the below.
+The dataset is comprised of the following.

 - color code in R,G,B
 - colorname
 - language
+-
+Note that this is a very small data set and many of the people who gave us color names were not native speakers of the language they answered in.
+Please do not assume that our data reflects color names accurately.
+We are planning on doing a much larger data collection this quarter.

 ## Running Instructions